 Your incision is meticulously closed with a running suture (as opposed to conventional staples).
 In our experience this suturing technique provides a superior seal and extra protection against infection.
 It is performed like plastic surgery, using a single stitch.
 Some studies have reported a decrease infection rate with this technique.
 We apply a sterile surgical dressing that has antiseptic properties and allows the incision to breathe.

 Post Anesthesia Care Unit (PACU):

 After your surgery, you will awaken in our PACU.
 Your nurse will monitor your vital signs, give you IV fluid and other medicine and make sure you are stable and comfortable.
 An ice bag or special cuff with circulating ice cold water is also placed against your surgical dressing which helps decrease swelling, bleeding and pain.
-You will then be transferred to our specialty orthopedic unit on the 4 th floor where any family and/or friends may join you.
+You will then be transferred to our specialty orthopedic unit on the fourth floor where any family and/or friends may join you.